The Pujades Affair

 Update: In 2015, a Catalan scholar provided kindly a link where these articles can be found:

 We have checked some articles and the experts did indeed recycle their old ideas and covered none of the controversial subjects we pointed out.
 However, this can be challenged by their students who can google "Jeroni Pujades" on the internet where all relevant information is available.
 Because of what happened in Barcelona, or didn't, John H. Elliott remains the leading authority on the "Revolt of the Catalans" and he praises Pujades as a "famous antiquarian and historian" and author of the "celebrated Corónica Universal del Principat the Cathalunya" .
 Then there is Angela Serrano who proposed in 1988 that the Catalan aristocrat Josep Margarit is falsely characterized by prominent historians like Sanabre and Soldevila as a "mal catala" (bad Catalan) and confused terrorist.
 Following Josep Pella i Forgas, she disputes their claims and tries to restore his reputation as a patriot.
-She writes that Margarit was sent to Paris in 1641 where "he so impressed Louis XIII, Anne of Austria, and Richelieu that they made him general or governor of Catalonia" (p.218).
-She points out that Margarit was a "gran amic" (great friend) of Pierre de Marca (p.219), and ends with Pella who saw Margarit as a true hero and "exemplary individual with a fanatical love for Cataluña."
+She writes that Margarit was sent to Paris in 1641 where "he so impressed Louis XIII, Anne of Austria and Richelieu, that they made him general or governor of Catalonia" (p.
+218).
+She points out that Margarit was a "gran amic" (great friend) of Pierre de Marca (p.
+219), and ends with Pella who saw Margarit as a true hero and "exemplary individual with a fanatical love for Cataluña."
 She doesn't mention Pujades, who would have been another great friend, but shows eloquently why some Catalans were pro-French at the time.

 4. Was Pujades murdered in 1635?

 It is difficult to understand why over a decade has passed since the discoveries of Miralles were published, including her additional research about Pujades , yet she and her peers continue to maintain that Pujades died in 1635.
 They seem to ignore that he was a "famous historian" (Elliott) and that there are no records of his death in Barcelona, Figueres or Castelló d'Empúries, only a brief notice in a church register.
 Nevertheless, as long as his peers maintain he died in 1635, they are obviously accepting every reference to the 1640s in the Crònica as a forgery by Fornés.
 However, these claims are not limited to dates, which could be dismissed as scribal errors, but they include complex references that challenge the reader to figure out their meaning and calculate the dates, as we will show below.
 If this elaborate scheme is dismissed as a forgery, it means that the eloquent Franciscan was not only very cunning, but violated every rule of his order.
-Although little is known about his vita, Miralles found proof that Fornés may have been bribed – although she refrains from making the accusation – because he was nominated by Louis XIII in 1643 as Bishop of Urgell.
+Although little is known about his vita, Miralles found proof that Fornés could have been bribed – although she refrains from making the accusation – because he was nominated by Louis XIII in 1643 as Bishop of Urgell.
 She refers in footnote 29 (p.
-231) to a letter de Marca had written to Le Tellier in 1645 where he requests that two-hundred fifty escudos are sent to Fornés as down-payment for a pension the king had granted him as bishop of Urgell.
+231) to a letter de Marca had written to Tellier in 1645 where he requests that two-hundred fifty escudos are sent to Fornés as down-payment for a pension the king had granted him as bishop of Urgell.

 The complexity and size of the forged manuscripts and the large payment to Fornés implies that a major crime could have been committed and was covered up, which might be another reason why historians ignore it.
 However, if Pujades had really died of natural causes in 1635, why would de Marca bribe a Franciscan in 1643 with the help of the king of France to pretend he survived his funeral and let him include the message "I'm alive today on January 6, 1645"?
 Only conspiracy theorists would be able to maintain Pujades died in 1635!
 They would have to explain why de Marca, a former protégé of Richelieu and friend of Mazaran, wasn't smart enough to hire a scribe who could imitate the handwriting of Pujades.
 And finally, they would have to come up with a reason why Fornés was allowed to add his signature, and why it was crossed out later!